Georgia Sales Tax

 What is the sales tax rate in Georgia?

 Georgia sales tax varies by location.
-There is a state sales tax as well as local tax in many counties.
-Georgia’s statewide sales tax rate is 4%, but local rates typically vary from 7-9% (4% for state, plus an additional 3-5% for local).
-College Park and Muscogee have a total combined tax rate of 9%, the largest in the state.
+There is a state sales tax of 4%, but local rates typically vary up to 9% (4% for state, plus an additional 2-5% for local taxes).
 Sales tax is due for the retail sale of certain services, and for storage, use, and consumption of all tangible personal property.

-Georgia Sales Tax Nexus in Georgia
+Georgia Nexus

 If you have nexus in Georgia, then you are required to collect sales tax on applicable sales, and file and remit that tax to the state.
 Nexus is simply defined as a significant connection to a state.
 Specifically in Georgia, the following activities give rise to economic nexus:

-• Maintains a retail sales location, office, warehouse, distribution center, or another place of business within the state
+- Maintains a retail sales location, office, warehouse, distribution center, or another place of business within the state

-• Possesses tangible personal property for retail sale, use, consumption, distribution, or storage
+- Possesses tangible personal property for retail sale, use, consumption, distribution, or storage

-• Solicits business via an employee or another representative
+- Solicits business via an employee or another representative

-• Has Georgia-based affiliates who earn commission by referring sales, sometimes known as a click-through nexus
+- Has Georgia-based affiliates who earn commission by referring sales, sometimes known as a click-through nexus

 Amazon sellers should note that there are Fulfillment by Amazon (FBA) warehouses in the state of Georgia and that storing goods for sale through FBA in Georgia warehouses gives rise to nexus and therefore sales tax responsibilities.